 An example of this can be seen in our recently accepted NeurIPS 2022 paper, Neural Conservation Laws (along with Ricky Chen and Yaron Lipman).
 A brief synopsis: we exploited the classical identity d^2=0 to parameterize exact solutions of the continuity equation.
 This allows us to structurally enforce conservation of mass for applications like variable density fluid simulation and dynamical optimal transport.

-In the past, I collaborated with Rustum Choksi and Carola Bibiane-Schönlieb on a data-driven extension of the Maximum Entropy on the Mean Method for Image Deblurring / Denoising.
+Before that, I collaborated with Rustum Choksi and Carola Bibiane-Schönlieb on a data-driven extension of the Maximum Entropy on the Mean Method for Image Deblurring / Denoising.